Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-For OFDM communication, what matters is not the specific processes or filters the signal goes through, \textit{but that all parts of signal experience the exactly same process}.
-Taking the data symbols, for example, \ie HT-Data symbols in 802.11n, the distortion in data symbols, as well as other channel influence, can be perfectly equalized by the training symbols (HT-LTF) which experience the same distortion.
-Unfortunately, in Wi-Fi sensing field, the distortion is hurting.
-Wi-Fi sensing, especially the phase-based sensing, requires precise in-air channel response or purely $\mathbf{H}_{air}$.
-However, the baseband distortion bends $\mathbf{H}_{air}$ severely and frequency-selectively, therefore poisons various of accurate sensing applications.
+For OFDM communication, what matters is not the specific processes or filters applied to the signals but rather that all signals undergo the same process.
+Taking the 802.11n protocol as an example, the HT-Data and HT-LTF symbols experience the same channel influences, including the baseband distortion.
+Therefore, all the channel influences imposed on the HT-Data symbols can be canceled by the channel estimation, measured by the HT-LTF symbols.
+In the Wi-Fi sensing context, unfortunately, the baseband distortion can be fatal.
+The distortion contaminates the CSI in a frequency-selective manner.
+For model-based Wi-Fi sensing technologies, the distortion causes a phantom object that interferes with the $H_{air}$ measurement.

-In other words, \textbf{``Channel'' are interpreted differently in contexts of OFDM or Wi-Fi sensing}.
-In the former context, the ``channel'' refers to the combined effect of ALL kinds of influences, including the baseband distortion.
-However, in the context of Wi-Fi sensing, the popular interpretation of ``channel'' refers only to one specific stage of the combined effect, \ie the in-air signal propagation.
+In other words, \textbf{``channel'' is interpreted differently in the contexts of OFDM communication and Wi-Fi sensing research}.
+In the former context, ``channel'' refers to the combined effect of all kinds of influences, including the baseband distortion.
+In the latter context, the popular interpretation of ``channel'' refers to only one specific stage of the combined effect, \ie, the in-air signal propagation.
+However, we believe this misalignment in the interpretation is detrimental to Wi-Fi sensing research as a whole, as it ignores the substantial influences of the Wi-Fi baseband.